deeishere/-Secure-Web-Application-/README.md

 - **cryptography** – for encrypting emails with Fernet
 - **bleach** – for sanitizing comments (XSS fix)
 - **pyOpenSSL** – to enable HTTPS locally

+## Challenges Faced

+During the development of the project, several challenges were encountered:

+- Maintaining a persistent Fernet encryption key across server restarts.
+This was solved by storing the generated key inside `fernet.key` instead of generating a new key every time the application runs.

+- Demonstrating both vulnerable and secure implementations in the same application without breaking functionality.
+This was solved using flags such as `SQL_INJECTION_MODE` and `SECURE_MODE`.

+- Running HTTPS locally using a self-signed certificate caused browser security warnings.
+This issue was expected and users can proceed manually for testing purposes.